MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/notification-hubs-readme.md

 import 'url-search-params-polyfill';
 ```

+We also need to provide polyfill for `TextEncoder` API and async iterator API.
+Please see our [React Native sample with Expo](https://github.com/Azure/azure-sdk-for-js/blob/@azure/notification-hubs_1.0.2/samples/frameworks/react-native/appconfigBasic/README.md#add-polyfills) for more details.

 ### Diagnose Dropped Notifications

 Azure Notification Hubs has a complete guide to troubleshooting problems with dropped notifications in the [Diagnose dropped notifications in Azure Notification Hubs Guide](/azure/notification-hubs/notification-hubs-push-notification-fixer).

 [Test send](/azure/notification-hubs/notification-hubs-push-notification-fixer#enabletestsend-property) is supported supported in the `sendNotification` method with the `enableTestSend` option: